 Applying the rules relating to capital maintenance, it follows that what the share premium account cannot be used for is to pay dividends to the shareholders.
 The rules relating to share premiums apply whether the issue is for cash or otherwise and so a share premium account can arise where shares are issued in exchange for property which is worth more than the par value of the shares (Shearer v Bercain Ltd (1980)).
-In the light of that case, relief from the strict application of the rules relating to premium was introduced in the case of certain company group reconstructions (s.611 CA 2006) and company mergers (s.612 CA 2006).

 (b) It is a long established rule that companies are not permitted to issue shares for a consideration that is less than the nominal value of the shares together with any premium due.
 The strictness of this rule may be seen in Ooregum Gold Mining Co of India v Roper (1892).
-In that case the shares in the company, although nominally £1, were trading at 12·5p.
+In that case the shares in the company, although nominally £1, were trading at 12.5p.
 In an honest attempt to refinance the company, new £1 preference shares were issued and credited with 75p already paid (note the purchasers of the shares were actually paying twice the market value of the ordinary shares).
 When, however, the company subsequently went into insolvent liquidation, the holders of the new shares were required to pay a further 75p.

-This common law rule is now given statutory effect in s.580 CA 2006.
+This common law rule is now given statutory effect in s.27(1) Companies Amendment Act (C(A)A) 1983.
 If a company does enter into a contract to issue shares at a discount it will not be able to enforce this against the proposed allottee.
-However, anyone who takes shares without paying the full value, plus any premium due, is liable to pay the amount of the discount as unpaid share capital, together with interest at 5% (s.580(2)/CA 2006).
-Also any subsequent holder of such a share who was aware of the original underpayment will be liable to make good the shortfall (s.588 CA 2006).
+However, anyone who takes shares without paying the full value, plus any premium due, is liable to pay the amount of the discount as unpaid share capital, together with interest at 5% (s.27(2) C(A)A 1983).

 The reason for such rigour in relation to preventing the issue of shares at a discount is the protection of the company's creditors.
-Shareholders were seen to enjoy the benefit of limited liability but that privilege was only extended to them on the basis that they fully subscribed to a company's capital and in turn that capital was seen as a creditor fund against which they could claim in the event of a dispute.
+Shareholders were seen to enjoy the benefit of limited liability but that privilege was only extended to them on the basis that they fully subscribed to the company's capital, and in turn that capital was seen as a creditor fund against which they could claim in the event of a dispute.

 In private companies it is possible to avoid the strict effect of this rule by exchanging shares for property that is overvalued (re Wragg (1897)).
-In public companies all such non-cash consideration has to be valued (s.593 CA 2006).
+In public companies all such non-cash consideration must be independently valued (s.30 C(A)A 1983).
 Equally the effect of issuing shares at a discount may arise where the company pays underwriting commission under s.553 CA 2006 which permits a company, subject to authorisation in its articles and to disclosure, to issue shares at up to a 10% commission.